 During this early evolution, the “Wall” was just a growing patchwork of walls used to separate rival territories.
 The Great Wall as a concept didn’t come into existence until the 3rd century BC, after the legendary Qin Shi Huang unified China in 221 BC—becoming the founder of the Empire and First Emperor of China.

 In 215 BC, he started the gargantuan task of creating the Great Wall 1.0 to protect China from the horse-riding nomadic “barbarians” to the north.

 Of course, he personally didn’t lift a finger.
 But he had between 300,000-500,000 workers— mostly soldiers, prisoners, and unwilling peasants-turned-slaves—doing the dirty work.
 Though his dynasty was one of China’s shortest, his mark of Chinese history is indelible.

-With many tourist-friendly sections located near Beijing, these Ming Walls are the impressive, sturdy brick structures that we see in photos today.
+These Ming Walls are the impressive, sturdy brick structures that have made the Great Wall of China a popular tourist destination.
 They stand at almost 25 feet (7m) high and almost as wide –they were designed so that 10 soldiers or 5 horses could ride side-by-side.

 Strategically spaced about 300-500m apart, watchtowers sent signals down the line using smoke, gunpowder, and flags to quickly update leaders in Beijing on enemy movements (you’d think a Twitter feed would be quicker).